 Except in emergency situations, a student shall, upon request, be accorded an appropriate hearing prior to the final decision concerning his or her continued enrollment at the University.
 The request for this hearing should be made, in writing, to the Vice President for Student Affairs.
-The Vice President for Student Affairs/Chairperson of GSW's Crisis Management Team (CMT) will arrange a hearing with the CMT within five class days of receiving the request.
+The Vice President for Student Affairs/Chairperson of GSWs Student Health and Behavioral Issues Response Team (SHBIRT) will arrange a hearing with the SHBIRT within 5 class days of receiving the request for a hearing.
 The student will be notified of the decision within five class days following the hearing.
-If the student wishes to appeal the decision received, he or she must submit the appeal, in writing, to the President's Office within five days of receiving the notification.
+If the student wishes to appeal the decision received, he/she must submit the appeal, in writing, to the Presidents Office within five [5] days of receiving the notification.
 The President may reject or accept the appeal.
 If the appeal is accepted, the President may independently handle the review or appoint a committee to conduct the review.
-If the President independently handles the review, the review must be completed within five class days following receipt of the student's written appeal, and a final decision must be rendered in writing within five class days after the conclusion of the review.
-If the President appoints a committee to conduct the review, it shall be named within ten class days upon receipt of the appeal.
+If the President independently handles the review, the review should be completed within five class days following receipt of the student's written appeal, and a final decision must be rendered in writing within five class days after the conclusion of the review.
+If the President appoints a committee to conduct the review, it shall occur within ten [10] class days upon receipt of the appeal.
 The committee should be composed of three members of the faculty of the institution, or the President may utilize the services of an appropriate existing committee.
-This committee shall review all facts and circumstances connected with the case and shall make its findings and report thereon to the President within five class days.
-After consideration of the committee's report, the President shall, within five class days of receiving the committee's recommendation, make a decision, and notify the student in writing.
-The only exceptions to the noted time frames are when the President is travelling and/or away from campus at the time the appeal arrives in the President's Office.
-This decision from the President shall be final so far as the institutio
+This committee shall review all facts and circumstances connected with the case and shall within five class days make its findings and report thereon to the President.
+After consideration of the committee's report, the President shall, within five days of receiving the committees recommendation, make a decision, and notify the student, in writing.
+The only exceptions to the noted time frames are when the President is travelling and/or away from campus at the time the appeal arrives in the Presidents office.
+This decision from the appeal to the Presidents office shall be final so far as the institution is concerned.